Signing up for a credit card is pretty easy, but it’s the fine print that can make life difficult.

 Did you notice how he mentioned the $25 penalty?
 This fee is pretty much standard in the credit card industry, and the only exceptions occur when a company forgives your first late payment (more on that in a second).

 Here’s the main point: don’t be surprised about your late penalty, and know what it is before you apply for a credit card.
-Here’s a list of the late fees on almost all of the 20 credit cards we’ve reviewed over the past couple of years:
+Here’s a list of the late fees on some of the credit cards we’ve reviewed over the past couple of years:

 - Chase Sapphire Reserve: $15–30